-Cast Resin TurningComments (0)
+Cast Resin TurningComments (3)

 It took a few years for me to realize the unique turning you can create by combining resin and wood.
 (A few exaples are shown above.)
 It all started in northern California when I was taking a woodworking course at the David Marks school.
 On a trip to a local wood dealer, I saw some figured Claro walnut logs full of cracks and bark inclusions.
 I bought a log and took it back to my shop in Illinois, with no idea of how this beautiful specimen might be used.
 Then one night when I was turning a pen that contained resin and burl wood, it hit me: Why not combine resin and wood for larger-scale turning?

 Wood prep is an important first step

 I’ve found that my success in creating a good resin-infused turning blank depends largely on how well I can prepare the wood that will form the core of the casting.
 There are two parts to the prep work you need to do: cleaning and drying.

 Clean, then bake.
 To ensure a good bond between resin and wood, it’s important to remove dirt, dust and loose bark.
 I remove grit from crevices with a curved awl.
 General surface cleaning can be done with a drill and wire-brush accessory.
 Use compressed air to blow the blank clean.
 For thorough drying, I put the blank into a 220° toaster oven for at least six hours, then test for dryness with a moisture meter.
 For best results, dry wood to 5% MC or lower.

 The mold will become part of the casting, and is cut away after the resin cures.
 I like to use melamine-coated particleboard (MCP) to make this type of one-time mold.
 MCP is inexpensive, readily available, and easy to work with.
 Assembling the mold with hot-melt glue and screws creates a leakproof container for the resin.
 Make sure to remove the screws before cutting the mold free of the casting.